 Popped and poured.
 A very brilliant color reminds me of a yellow diamond and beautifully transparent with medium viscosity.
 On the nose, kumquat, passion fruit, and lime.
 Slightly reductive.
 On the palate, tropical fruit and saline minerals with the silkiest of textures.
 Medium+ acid helps deliver a long, satisfying finish.
 Lovely now but could probably cellar for a bit too.
-If only I had been allocated more than one bottle. — 2 months ago
+If only I had been allocated more than one bottle. — a year ago

 Oh my god.
 Red wine with oomph, how I have missed thee.
 My 31 year old taste buds thank thee for your powerful musk.

 Italian wines smell like my grandfather.
 He was a Don.
 Capital D and all.
 Dark, spiced perfume of hot cinnamon, blackberry compote, cherry pie, a tannery, and black pepper.

 Tannins are welcome here.
 A muted acidity allows the purity of the fruit and the smokey warmth of the baking spices to glow. — a year ago

 This superstar 2012 vintage just doesn’t seem to miss.
 Especially not when paired with the elegance of Bollinger.